dpm39560/jekyll/docs/_docs/step-by-step/01-setup.md

 with.
 Head over to the [install guide](/docs/installation/) and follow the instructions for your operating system.

-With Ruby setup you can install Jekyll by running the following in your
+With Ruby now set up, you can install Jekyll by running the following in your
 terminal:

 ```